The Story of Gold Rush Expeditions – From then ’til now.

 Why it is Important to Preserve our Mining Heritage

 The destruction of these historic landmarks is alarming.
 We are actively destroying our heritage.
-We are standing on the shoulders of giants and at the same time our government organizations are determined to erase all evidence that these giants ever existed.
-When we remember the struggles that our predecessors went through and the obstacles they overcame, when begin to see that we are part of a larger narrative.
+We are standing on the shoulders of giants and at the same time, our government organizations are determined to erase all evidence that these giants ever existed.
+When we remember the struggles that our predecessors went through and the obstacles they overcame we begin to see that we are part of a larger narrative.
 It gives us added strength.
 We become more resilient and better able to deal with the challenges in our own lives.
-The ingenuity, resourcefulness and the stick to it mentality of these old mines is absolutely amazing.
+The ingenuity, resourcefulness and the stick to it mentality of these old miners are absolutely amazing.
 Here they were far from civilization, making their living cutting tunnels and bringing out gold.
 They built small towns with whatever resources they could find.
 They crossed the plains and built every mining town from Leadville, Colorado, and Virginia City, Nevada, to Butte Montana.
-They were dreamers, independent and hardworking dreamers, who in very essence built the West.
-Thomas Paine wrote, over 200 years ago, “What we obtain too cheap, we esteem to lightly”.
+They were independent and hardworking dreamers, who in very essence built the West.
+Thomas Paine wrote, over 200 years ago, “What we obtain too cheap, we esteem too lightly”.
 In a bigger sense when we forget the price that was paid for the rise of this nation and the struggles that we overcame to get where we are; we esteem our current position too lightly and we risk losing what our ancestors worked so hard to gain.
-That’s one of the main reasons we work so hard to preserve these old mines, is so that we have the physical reminders of the contributions of those who went before us.
+One of the main reasons we work so hard to preserve these old mines is so that we have the physical reminders of the contributions of those who went before us.